Brisbane River

 For your annual subscription ArtsNational BrisbaneRiver provides a program of eight beautifully illustrated, informative and entertaining Lectures on many diverse topics relating to The Arts given by Lecturers all chosen for their communication skills and passionate, expert knowledge of their fields.
 Light Refreshments are served after each Lecture in a friendly welcoming environment which provides Members with the opportunity to socialise and to meet the Lecturers and ask questions.
 Your membership fee also provides access to the special Christmas Morning Tea which follows the Annual General Meeting.

-Costed separately there are also four additional Afternoon Lectures for $35 each and a Special Interest Afternoon which provides an extended format for a more in-depth experience is $70 each.
+Costed separately there are also four additional Afternoon Lectures for $30 each which follow our usual morning Lecture and provide an opportunity for an extra experience with the day’s expert.
+It also provides an opportunity for our Members to invite a guest to attend the afternoon Lecture for $35 each.
 Enquiries to Chris Rylands on 0404 875 309 or payadfasbr@hotmail.com

 Anyone with an interest in the arts or who wishes to develop an interest in the arts is very welcome.
 No prior knowledge is needed and the Lectures are very accessible.
 Our friendly Members all have one thing in common – an interest in learning more about the arts.